Coal tit

-The coal tit (Periparus ater) is a small passerine bird in the tit family, Paridae.
+The coal tit (Periparus ater) is a passerine bird in the tit family, Paridae.
 It is a widespread and common resident breeder in forests throughout the temperate to subtropical Palearctic, including North Africa.
-The black-crested tit is now usually included in this species.
+The black-crested tit is now included in this species.

 Taxonomy and systematics

 This species was first described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae.
-Linnaeus' primary reference was his earlier Fauna Svecica, whose cumbersome pre-binomial name Parus capite nigro: vertice albo, dorso cinereo, pectore albo ("black-headed tit with white nape, ash-grey back, white breast") became the much simpler yet no less unequivocal Parus ater.
+Linnaeus' primary reference was his earlier Fauna Svecica, whose pre-binomial name Parus capite nigro: vertice albo, dorso cinereo, pectore albo ("black-headed tit with white nape, ash-grey back, white breast") became Parus ater.
 This name – meaning "dusky-black tit" – was simply adopted from older ornithological textbooks, ultimately going back to Conrad Gessner's 1555 Historia animalium.
 He gave no type locality except "Europe", but his original description refers to the population inhabiting Sweden (which is consequently included in the nominate subspecies today).
 The current genus name, is Ancient Greek peri plus the pre-existing genus Parus.
 The specific ater is Latin for "dull black".

-The colourful great tit (Parus major) with its bold wing-stripe.
-Before binomial nomenclature, naturalists found the folk taxonomy of this species and the coal tit quite confusing.

-Gessner also notes that the coal tit was known as Kohlmeiß in German – the literal equivalent of its English name, though in its modern orthography Kohlmeise it refers to the great tit (Parus major).
-That bird was in Gessner's day usually called Spiegelmeiß ("multicoloured tit"), Brandtmeiß ("burnt tit") or grosse Meiß ("great tit") in German.
-Kölmeyß was attested for P. major by William Turner, but Turner does not list P. ater at all, while Gessner notes that his hunters always used Kohlmeiß for the present species.
-However, this has since changed, and the modern German name of P. ater is Tannenmeise ("fir tit"), after a typical habitat.
-This name is attested (as Tannen-Maise) by Johann Leonhard Frisch in the early 18th century already, who furthermore records that P. ater was also called Kleine Kohl-Maise ("small coal tit") whereas Kohl-Maise referred unequivocally to P. major.
-Frisch collected his data in the Berlin region, where the German dialect was quite different from that spoken by Gessner's Alemannic sources 200 years earlier, and heavily influenced by Middle Low German – the language of the northern German sources of Turner.
-Regarding that, Tanne is derived from the Old Saxon danna, and thus had spread through the German dialect continuum from north to south.
+The coal tit is placed in the genus Periparus, which was formerly widely considered a subgenus of Parus.
+Following the publication of a detailed molecular phylogenetic analysis in 2013, the genus Parus was split into several resurrected genera.
+Periparus was shown to be more closely related to the Poecile tits and chickadees than to the great tit and its relatives.